 What regulated retail services are currently offered by The Barossa Council?

-Sewerage collection and treatment via Community Wastewater Treatment Systems (CWMS).
+Sewerage collection and treatment via Community Wastewater Management System (CWMS).

 How has Council’s CWMS Pricing Policy (fees and charges) been developed?

 All sewerage billing and prices are incorporated on your Council rates notice as a separate line item.

 Consideration is given to limit the total rates and CWMS rates increase to agreed levels as determined by Elected Members.

 The price increase is determined by operational costs and a 10 Year Capital Works Plan.

 All water prices are based on contracted agreed costs per KL with a CPI annual increase.

 Please refer to the CWMS section on the Fees and Charges Register.
 The Barossa Council - Fees and Charges

 Please refer to The Barossa Council Hardship Policy and contact our CWMS team if you are having difficulties with payments on 8563 8444.